-It is said that nurses are the backbone of healthcare because they are the ones who actually deal with patients after the doctor has made a diagnosis.
-Nurses start IVs, administer medicine, cleanse wounds, change dressings, start catheters and do everything literally inpatient care other than making a diagnosis and prescribe medications.
+It is said that nurses are the backbone of healthcare because they are the ones who deal with patients after the doctor has made a diagnosis.
+Nurses start IVs, administer medicine, cleanse wounds, change dressings, start catheters, and do everything in inpatient care other than making a diagnosis and prescribing medications.

-If you are an RN with a BSN and aren’t interested in becoming a nurse practitioner, have you decided to take that BSN to the next level to work your way up to a position in administration?
+If you are an RN with a BSN and aren’t interested in becoming a nurse practitioner, have you decided to take that BSN to the next level to work up to a position in administration?
 MSHA careers pay well and provide high levels of job security.
-According to the Bureau of Labor Statistics looking at careers in healthcare administration, BLS is one of the fastest-growing professions in the nation, now and in the future, into the coming decades.
+According to the Bureau of Labor Statistics, looking at careers in healthcare administration, BLS is one of the fastest-growing professions in the nation, now and in the future, into the coming decades.

 Careers in Health Care – All Are in Great Demand

-There is something to be said for supply and demand, only it isn’t all good when it comes to the medical profession.
-The supply is extremely short, and the demand is great.
-Baby Boomers, the biggest generation ever until Millennials hit the planet, are now reaching senior years and in need of specialist doctors – more doctors that we can currently supply and more doctors than are projected to be available in coming years.
-Healthcare administration careers advisors are working to recruit doctors and nurses, and that is why taking that BSN to the next level is so important.
+There is something to be said about supply and demand, but it isn’t all good in the medical profession.
+The collection is extremely short, and the market is great.
+Baby Boomers, the biggest generation ever until Millennials hit the planet, are now reaching senior years and in need of specialist doctors – more doctors than we can currently supply and more doctors than are projected to be available in coming years.
+Healthcare administration career advisors are working to recruit doctors and nurses, and that is why taking that BSN to the next level is so important.